 - If you would like to better recognize speech in a noisy factory environment, the audio files should consist of people speaking in a noisy factory.

 - If you are interested in optimizing performance for a single speaker, for example, you would like to transcribe all of FDR’s Fireside Chats, then the audio files should consist of many examples of that speaker only.

 An acoustic data set for customizing the acoustic model consists of two parts: (1) a set of audio files containing the speech data and (2) a file containing the transcriptions of all audio files.

 - All audio files in the data set should be stored in the WAV (RIFF) audio format.

 - The audio must have a sampling rate of 8 kHz or 16 kHz and the sample values should be stored as uncompressed PCM 16-bit signed integers (shorts).

 - Only single channel (mono) audio files are supported.

-- If you have background noise in your data, it is recommended to also have some examples with longer segments of silence, e.g. a few seconds, in your data, before and/or after the speech content.
+- If you have background noise in your data, it is recommended to also have some examples with longer segments of silence, for example, a few seconds, in your data, before and/or after the speech content.

-- Each audio file should consist of a single utterance, e.g. a single sentence for dictation, a single query, or a single turn of a dialog system.
+- Each audio file should consist of a single utterance, for example, a single sentence for dictation, a single query, or a single turn of a dialog system.